 The more we thought about it, the less comfortable we were with that answer.
 The problem RewardGuard addresses — reward hacking and misalignment in RL systems — isn't just a problem for well-funded labs.
 It's a problem for every student training a gym environment, every startup iterating on a fine-tuned model, every researcher who can't afford enterprise tooling.
 If we kept the detection layer behind a paywall, those people would keep training blind.

-What "Open-Sourcing the Detection Layer" Actually Means
+What "Free Detection" Actually Means

 RewardGuard is two things in one package.
 There's the detection layer — the component that ingests reward signals, computes component ratios, applies statistical baselines, and flags anomalies.
 And there's the action layer — the component that interprets those flags, recommends specific parameter changes, and in premium mode, applies corrections automatically.